pengwen514/munch_project/munch_project/README.md

-# Getting Started with Create React App
+# Getting Started with Munch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with indecisive eaters in mind, Munch was made to randomly generate a meal when the die is clicked, to give ideas for breakfast, lunch, dinner.

+# Future Features

+In the near future, I hope to implement dietary restriction and preference selection, restaurant mode that will randomly generate nearby restaurants, and many more features.
+This is currently Munch's MVP and will only generate random meals.

 ## Available Scripts